 Read More >> The Peninsula hot springs are just one of a ton of incredible experiences to have on the Mornington Peninsula

-Where are the Mornington Peninsula hot springs?
+Where are the Peninsula hot springs?

-How to get there
+How to get to the Peninsula Hot springs?

 For those travelling from the city the easiest way of getting here is by taking the Peninsula Link (M11) all the way down the Peninsula and joining Point Nepean Road.

-Turn right at browns road taking the 5th left at Springs lane and you will reach the Mornington peninsula hot springs.
+Turn right at browns road taking the 5th left at Springs lane and you will reach the peninsula hot springs.

 There is plenty of on-site free car parking for guests and wheelchair access as well.